Mouleshwar3238/Forest_Cover_Classification/README.md

   </table>

 ## Decision Tree Classifier
-A decision tree classifier was implemented using various impurity measures, and confusion matrices and bar plots were plotted for the corresponding results.
+For the decision tree model, the optimal hyperparameters was found using grid search with 3-fold cross validation, and confusion matrices and bar plots were plotted for the corresponding results.
   <table>
   <thead>
     <tr>
-      <th align="center">Criterion</th>
       <th align="center"></th>
       <th align="center">Accuracy (in %)</th>
       <th align="center">Precision (in %)</th>